Wednesday, August 29, 2012

 The garden did not yield one zucchini, green pepper, or eggplant.
 My grape tomatoes were the size of dimes.
 I think the two weeks we were on vacation in June did most of the damage.
 It never rained and was also unbelievably hot.
 The second week the garden was watered every three days, but by the time I got home, it was apparent I was going to lose this year's garden.

 We lost a large part of the second Bradford Pear Tree.
 I now have one and a half trees left.
 While in Myrtle Beach during June, there was an epic trememdous storm that toppled several of the trees in the neighborhood.
 Fortunately, the largest part of the tree is still there, so I will keep it till another storm claims the rest of it.
-A large branch that gave a fourth of the tree it's shape fell during the storm.
-We can now see the middle of the tree on the left side.

 I wasn't sure the trunk would survive with such an injury, but so far it has healed itself.
 The other branches appear healthy.